Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

 ##  Number
 For number input controls, use the `number` component.
 Depending on the metadata defined for your number input control, all proper validations will be applied to it automatically.
-The number input control behaves similar to the text field input control, but it also validates the value written in this input control is a number format.
+The number input control functions similarly to a text field, but with built-in validation to ensure the entered value is a number.

 Only one style has been defined for this component, so you could ignore passing any attribute to this input control.
 However, the full configuration is:
   ```js